Previous chapter | Index | Next chapter

 The man, Mo Xuanyu, did not seem to hear her.
 He crouched right where he had fallen, leaning over the table until his face was only inches away from Lan Jingyi’s.
 Lan Sizhui could see his friend’s skin turn pink from the attention.

-Hot fury simmed in his belly.
+Hot fury spread within him.
 He made no effort to calm it as Lan Qiren and Lan Wangji often taught and instead touched the handle of his sword.

-Then Mo Xuanyu opened his mouth and said, “You’re omega,” in something like wonder.
+Then Mo Xuanyu opened his mouth and said, “You’re kunze,” in something like wonder.

 Lan Jingyi blushed further at the crude words.
 “So are you,” he retorted, no doubt forgetting his own manners.